Duration: 18 months (1 October 2018 – 31 March 2020)

 - 200+ information session organized on SGBV prevention.

 In Slovenia, the PROTECT project is implemented in close cooperation with Legebitra, an association working in the field of LGBTI human rights advocacy and youth social care services.

-This project is funded by the European Union’s Rights, Equality and Citizenship Programme (2014-2020)
+This project was funded by the European Union’s Rights, Equality and Citizenship Programme (2014-2020)